Glass Tops in St. Louis, MO

 Glass shelving adds function and elegance to bathrooms, bedrooms, kitchens and more.
 When glass shelves replace existing wood or metal shelves, the area becomes more spacious and open.
 Add appropriate lighting above the shelves or within the cabinet or bookcase, and glass shelves will become the central point of the room.

 Annealed glass will withstand normal usage, but if you want a stronger safety glass, you may want to consider tempered glass.
 We can special order any glass you desire to be tempered.
 For a tempered glass top, the glass is first cut, the edges are finished and then the top is “tempered.”
 Tempering is a process where the glass is sent through a high-temperature furnace and then rapidly cooled.
 This process changes the molecular structure of the glass, which results in a glass that is four to five times stronger than annealed glass and is able to withstand more wear and tear.
-Due to the brittle nature of tempered glass, it will break into small pieces when broken, eliminating the danger of sharp edges.
+If your tempered glass were to break, it would break into small round pieces, eliminating the danger of sharp edges.
 Please contact us for recommendations on safety requirements.

-Also available for glass tops is grey or bronze glass.
+Also available for glass tops is gray or bronze glass.
 Bronze is often used on natural wood furniture.
 Gray is often used with contemporary chrome furniture.
-The bronze and grey tints are significantly noticeable, but are not opaque.
+The bronze and gray tints are significantly noticeable, but are not opaque.

 Starphire is a brand name for low-iron glass.
 The edge of a standard glass top appears green and the intensity of the green color increases with the thickness and overall dimensions of the glass.
 The edge of a glass top made from Starphire glass is nearly colorless, but has a slight blue hue.